ipsy-md/docs/docs/cluster/cecile/software.md

     - **Kernel:** It allows to choose the language you want to use inside JupyterLab.
 The available kernels are `python` and `R`, by selecting either one of these kernels you are able to use only the selected language within JupyterLab.
 By selecting `all` you have both `python` and `R` kernels and all the relative libraries available.

+    - **Jupyterlab start directory** There are two starting directorie options: `user home`, which allows you to use Jupyterlab in your `home` and `/data/projects/` which allows you to navigate to your project inside JupyterLab GUI.
+Keep in mind that if you select `user home` as starting directory, you cannot navigate to `/data/projects/` and vice versa.

-    - The rest of the configuration is the same as any other interactive session.
+    - The remaining specfications of the configuration are the same as any other interactive session.

     !!!
 Warning "Loading all libraries takes time"
         By selecting `all` in kernels, you have more flexibility inside JupyterLab, but it requires about 1 minute to load all the libraries.
 Please be patient.